 Do you dream of running a business from home?
 Being able to manage your own working hours without the tiresome commute may be a goal for many, but what do you need to do to make your home business plans a reality?

 Setting up your own online jewellery shop is very doable, but it does require some homework to ensure you start on the right foot.
-Beyond making your designs a reality, creating a website and setting up social media accounts, you’ll need to make sure you handle the more formal side of things.
+Beyond making your designs a reality, creating a website (so that you can sell jewellery online) and setting up social media accounts, you’ll need to make sure you handle the more formal side of things.

 The UK economy is one of the most vibrant and diverse in the world, so there is tremendous appeal to starting a business there.
 But current trends show that we are not just part of a great economic centre - but a place where young businesses can utilise digital technologies and create truly life changing companies.